lanavayn/powerbi-portfolio/README.md

 This Power BI report provides an interactive overview of product profitability across different customer segments.
 It includes visuals such as:
 - Bar chart of profit by product

-Pie chart of profit by segment
+- Pie chart of profit by segment

-KPI cards for total revenue and total profit
+- KPI cards for total revenue and total profit

-Slicer to filter by year
+- Slicer to filter by year

-Custom footer and author credit
+- Custom footer and author credit

-📌 Created by: Lana Vayner
+📁 Files:
-📅 Data as of: June 2025
+- `Financials_Dashboard.pbix` – Power BI source file
-📄 Download PDF Report
+- `ProductProfit_LanaVayner.pdf` – Exported PDF for viewing
 =======
 ## 📊 Project 3: Financials Dashboard